The central feature of the graphic identity system is the Wordmark, which is a word or phrase used as a logo.

 The typeface used to create the Wordmark is Berling.

 The Wordmark should be reproduced only from original artwork.
-Attempts to create the Wordmark us-ing fonts available on personal computers will not successfully create the original Wordmark.
-Graphic files of the Wordmark in various formats will be made available for download from the University's Web site.
+Attempts to create the Wordmark using fonts available on personal computers will not successfully create the original Wordmark.
+Graphic files of the Wordmark in various formats are available for download on this site.

 In most applications the Wordmark will be centered, either on the page or in relation to other type that accompanies it.